mina-deploy/mina/Readme.md

 This path will be symlinked to `./shared/bundle` so that the gems cache will be shared between all releases.

+### bundle_withouts
+Sets the colon-separated list of groups to be skipped from installation.

 ### bundle_options
 Sets the options for installing gems via Bundler.